KevinKra/Notes/certifications/aws/developer/resource.md

 - Describe the binpack task placement strategy.
 - Describe the random task placement strategy.
 - Describe the spread task placement strategy.

 ---

-# SWF

-- **Markers** are used to record events in the workflow execution history for application specific purposes.
-Markers are useful when you want to record custom information to help implement decider logic.
-For example, you could use a marker to count the number of loops in a recursive workflow.
-- **Signals** enable you to inject information into a running workflow execution.
-- **Timers** enable you to notify your decider when a certain amount of time has elapsed.
-- **Tags** enable you to filter the listing of the executions when you use the visibility operations.

----